c-dilks/scalers13pol/README.md

 # scalers13pol

+Before anything else, run `initialise` to set up some directories

 See `doc_diagram.pdf` for a flowchart of data and scripts.
 Rectangles are scripts to be executed and parallelograms are files.
 You need to have done the polarisation analysis using `polar13` as well.
 Note that this `README` file serves as a more